juanarcadio/umusync-binary/README.md

-# umusync
+# umusync-binary
-Umusync: Contrib tool for Sakai https://confluence.sakaiproject.org/display/UMUSYNC
+To create the binary files of umusync project: https://github.com/juanarcadio/umusync